 Now, all this is fantastic news, right?

 But as we know, such a sleek design almost always comes at the expense of a compromised cooling system.
 And the Note 12 Pro is no exception.
 To be fair, I never noticed the phone getting remotely warm during my regular everyday usage so it’s probably not that big a deal to many.
 When pushing it through demanding workloads like gaming though, it’s a different story.

 As you can see from this graph, the average fps and the overall gameplay stability are pretty similar between the two phones across all the games I tried.

 However, the graphite-based cooling solution on the Note 12 Pro to accommodate its slim design is clearly no match to the vapor chamber beast of the 12 Pro+.
-I wouldn’t say the Note 12 Pro gets uncomfortably hot or anything—even when playing resource-hungry games like Genshin Impact or Injustice 2—but I should also remind you that this is how the phone behaves in these chilly winter days.
-So we can easily expect somewhat worse thermals come summertime.
+I wouldn’t say the Note 12 Pro gets uncomfortably hot or anything—even when playing resource-hungry games like Genshin Impact or Injustice 2—but that was how the phone behaved on chilly winter days.
+So we can easily expect somewhat worse thermals in the summertime.

 The Chinese MIUI experience

 As far as casual performance goes, I don’t have any complaints.
 The Dimensity 1080 is already a great chipset for the Note 12 Pro+, so getting the same processor on a much cheaper phone is even more awesome!

 The MIUI experience on this phone has also been quite enjoyable.
 Besides the global MIUI ROM, I also had the opportunity to test it with the China-flavored MIUI.
 And I gotta say, that was quite an experience.
 It is a little too strict with battery optimization versus the regular MIUI, but it handles things like active memory management and UI fluidity greatly.
 I only wish it ran Android 13-based MIUI 14 instead of the older MIUI 13 on top of Android 12.